 Up to 15 medical students rotate annually through our cardiac surgery program, including elective students from the faculties of medicine in other provinces.

 Cardiac surgery as accredited by the Royal College of Physicians and Surgeons of Canada for medical residents requires a minimum of six years, following the completion of medical school.

 The University of Ottawa offers clinical fellows one of the most advanced and diverse surgical training sites in Canada.
-In order to apply, both Canadian and International Medical Graduates must complete the Cardiac Surgery Fellowship Application form and submit documentation via the University's Faculty of Medicine, Postgraduate Medical Education website.
+To apply, both Canadian and International Medical Graduates must complete the Cardiac Surgery Fellowship Application form and submit documentation via the University's Faculty of Medicine, Postgraduate Medical Education website.

 Canadian Medical Graduates (CMG):

 Applications can be sent directly to the clinical fellowship director including the program administrator, Isabel Menard, in the response.
 The following documents must be included:

 - Personal statement;